OfficeDev/office-scripts-docs/docs/resources/scenarios/noaa-data-fetch.md

       let dataRange = currentSheet.getRange("A2:B" + String(noaaDataCount + 1)); /* +1 to account for the title row */
       dataRange.setValues(dataToEnter);

-      // Format the "Time" column for timestamps dataRange.getColumn(0).setNumberFormatLocal("[$-en-US]mm/dd/yyyy hh:mm AM/PM;@");
+      // Format the "Time" column for timestamps. dataRange.getColumn(0).setNumberFormatLocal("[$-en-US]mm/dd/yyyy hh:mm AM/PM;@");

       // Create and format a chart with the level data.